zircote/swagger-php/readme.md

 it makes extensive use of the [Doctrine Common library](http://www.doctrine-project.org/projects/common.html) for annotations support and caching.

-To report issues, ask questions please feel free to submit to [Github Isses](https://github.com/zircote/swagger-php/issues)
+To report issues or ask questions please feel free to submit to [Github Issues](https://github.com/zircote/swagger-php/issues)

 Download / Installation
 ------------------------